 **You will be asked for your Tax ID Number and you will not be able to access the application without it.
-If you will be using a Fiscal Agent for this project, please have that organization's Tax ID Number ready.
-In addition, if you are using a Fiscal Agent for the project, you will be required to enter additional information regarding the organization who is acting as your Fiscal Agent on the "Application Information" page of the application.
+If you will be using a Fiscal Sponsor for this project, please see below for more information.

 Throughout the course of submitting your Online Application, you will be required to upload the following documents: